mozilla/www.ccadb.org/cas/updates.md

     * You may click on the 'Edit' and 'Save' buttons as many times as you need to get the necessary information filled in.
 13. Click on the 'Case No' to go back to the main 'Audit Case' page.
-14. Click on the 'Add Root Cert For This Audit Info' button and repeat the above steps to add as many Root Cases as needed, corresponding to the root certificates that are covered in the audit statements.
+14. Click on the 'Add Root Case' button and repeat the above steps to add as many Root Cases as needed, corresponding to the root certificates that are covered in the audit statements.
 15. Check that the information in the 'Recognized CAA Domains' and 'Problem